zammad/zammad-admin-documentation/system/core-workflows/how-do-they-work.rst

       .. note::

-         This requires options to be hidden before hand (remove option).
+         This requires options to be hidden beforehand (remove option).
          It allows to use *existing* configured values.

 remove option |ui| |api|